CB Radio Code

 10-12: Careful; I have visitors

-10-13: What are weather have a look at, Music Box Collectibles and road conditions?
+10-13: What are weather also look at, Caving and road conditions?

 10-33: EMERGENCY TRAFFIC (This is used strictly for emergencies; see below)